JarateKing/TF2-Hud-Reference/A-Refracts.md

 ## Blurs

 Similar to hud masking, you can also make the refract material blur.
 This creates a "frosted glass" effect.

+## Transparent Viewmodels

+With certain settings, viewmodels are excluded from refracts.
+This is beneficial, because now refracts can mask the viewmodel as well.
+With a transparent refract, covering up the viewmodel will make the viewmodel appear transparent.